Red Sox vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in four of their past 10 games and have won three of those contests.
+- The Red Sox have played as the underdog in six of their past 10 games and have gone 5-1 in those contests.

 Explore More About This Game